SzymCode/SzymCode/README.md

 * 🏆 Few favourite quotes:
   - *"This man of little learning grows old like an ox; only his flesh grows but not his wisdom"* ~ Siddhartha Gautama
   - *"He who has a why to live can bear almost any how"* ~ Friedrich Nietzsche
-  - *"Fear has not yet reached its highest goal"* ~ Bô Yin Râ
+  - *"Fear has never reached the highest goal"* ~ Bô Yin Râ

 </details>
 <br>